-Clinical Practicum II • 12 credits
+Clinical Practicum II

-RTT 232 is the second clinical practicum in respiratory therapy; as the last sequenced course in the program of study at Luzerne County Community College, it represents the culmination of the student's experience and (upon its completion) marks the beginning of the student's career as a respiratory therapist.
-The fundamental principle underlying the structured fulltime clinical rotations of RTT 232 is the integral relationship between work experience and clinical experience; only by gaining broad experience and exhibiting skills mastery in a diversity of situations can the student be expected to demonstrate the full range of competencies now required of the entry level respiratory care practitioner.
+The course is the capstone of the program.
+It represents the culmination of the student's experiences and, upon completion, marks the beginning of the student's career as a respiratory therapist.
+The fundamental principle is the integral relationship between work experience and clinical experience.